Old enemy of mine

 I grew up in Dudley, which, in Britain, is about as far as you can get from the sea.
 It’s the windowless office of the nation.
 I’d cite this as the reason for my never having learned, but everyone in Dudley was mad about swimming.
 Family legend has it that my six-year-old grandfather learned to swim in a local carp pond, so excited was he to master the backstroke.
 My father, if he is to be believed, learned in a bucket of turps.

-But even now I find myself wondering why any youngster from Dudley, a place which hasn’t seen ocean since the Cretaceous era, would get the idea that he must learn to swim.
+But even now I find myself wondering why any youngster from Dudley, a place which hasn’t seen ocean since the Cretaceous, would get the idea that they must learn to swim.
 How could it serve one’s Dudley life?
 I suppose it might be a handy way to get to work in the morning: front-crawling up the canal to Birmingham.

-Swimming.
-It has nothing to do with me.
+Swimming has nothing to do with me.
 But maybe I should make it to do with me, you may object.
 That’s what everyone else does.
-They live in cities, miles away from the sea or a great lake or even a decent pond, but they still find ways to submerge themselves, as if they have some primal need to reconnect with their jellyfish ancestry.
+They live in cities, miles away from the sea or a Great Lake or even a decent pond, but they still find ways to submerge themselves, as if they have some primal need to reconnect with their jellyfish ancestry.

 In one part of the city, we go to pains to pour cement into any hint of concavity lest a puddle form there.
-In another, we dig a pit and fill it with water so people can come and wallow in it.
+In another, we dig a pit and fill it with water for people to wallow in.
 It seems there’s quite the industry in digging holes and filling them up.
 It’s about time someone looked into that.*

-(*On a similar note, have you ever noticed how bottled water in Birmingham tends to come from the Scottish Highlands, but the bottled water in Edinburgh tends to come from Shropshire?
-It can only be down to a lust for the exotic and it’s lead to a whole industry in water-swapping.
+(*On a similar note, have you ever noticed how bottled water in Birmingham comes from the Scottish Highlands, but the bottled water in Edinburgh comes from Shropshire?
+It can only be down to a lust for the exotic, and now there’s a whole industry in water-swapping.
 Further evidence that water makes people crazy and is best avoided.)

 Safety was always the reason cited when I was a child to get to a pool and learn to swim.
-There was a fear among adults that children would wander off and be found face-down in a waterlogged quarry.
+There was a fear among adults that children would wander off only to be found face-down in a waterlogged quarry.
 Why did they think we’d be drawn to such places?
-If I wandered off anywhere, you’d find me at the cinema.
-They have a pick ‘n’ mix there and hardly any drowning opportunities.
+If I wandered off anywhere, you’d find me at the pictures.
+There’s hardly any drowning opportunities there.
+Unless perhaps you’d gone to see Jaws.

 “You can drown in a glass of water,” was always the stern claim when they told you about water safety.
 To which I respond, “That may be.
-But how will backstroke help me there?”
+And how will backstroke help?”

 Health.
 That’s the new reason.
 Swim!
 Swim!
 Swim for health!
 In the city.
 Yet there are many other ways to keep fit that don’t necessarily require speedos.
-Running from hoodlums, for example.
+Waving for taxi cabs, for example, or running from hoodlums.

 Leave a comment